CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 #### Export the file into the device.

 !!! note
-    Make sure to remember the export password
+    Make sure to export the password.
+Also, your NX-OS device will need the `scp-server` feature enabled to accept the SCP transfer.

 ```bash
 openssl pkcs12 -export -out intermediate/certs/nx9300v-01.cisco.com.pfk -inkey intermediate/private/nx9300v-01.cisco.com.key.pem -in intermediate/certs/nx9300v-01.cisco.com.chain.cert.pem